-Total RNA was extracted using a RNeasy Mini Kit (Qiagen, Germany) according to the manufacturer’s protocol.
-RNA concentrations and quality were measured using the NanoDrop 2000 spectrophotometer (ThermoFisher Scientific, United States).
-The RNA samples were stored at ﹣80 ℃and used for reverse transcription. cDNA was synthesized from 2.5 μg of total RNA using random primers and a High Capacity cDNA Archive Kit (Applied Biosystems, Foster City, CA, United States) according to the manufacturer’s instructions.
+Total RNA was extracted using a RNeasy Mini Kit (Qiagen) according to the manufacturer’s protocol.
+RNA concentrations and quality were measured using the NanoDrop 2000 spectrophotometer (ThermoFisher Scientific, Waltham, MA, United States).
+The RNA samples were stored at 80 °C and used for reverse transcription. cDNA was synthesized from 2.5 μg of total RNA using random primers and a High Capacity cDNA Archive Kit (Applied Biosystems, Foster City, CA, United States) according to the manufacturer’s instructions.

 Real-time quantitative polymerase chain reaction

-The relative expression levels of TLR9 mRNA were measured by real-time quantitative PCR based on the TaqMan® System (Life Technologies, United States) within the StepOne Plus Real-Time PCR system 2.2.3 (Applied Biosystems™, United States) using a specific TaqMan probe for TLR9 (H00002973_m1) and two reference genes-GUSB (Hs00187320_m1) and TBP (Hs00187332_m1) which were tested in a previous study[19].
-A pool of the normal H. pylori-negative gastric tissue samples was used as a calibrator.
+The relative expression levels of TLR9 mRNA were measured by real-time quantitative PCR based on the TaqMan® System (Life Technologies, Carlsbad, CA, United States) within the StepOne Plus Real-Time PCR system 2.2.3 (Applied Biosystems) using a specific TaqMan probe for TLR9 (H00002973_m1) and two reference genes, GUSB (Hs00187320_m1) and TBP, (Hs00187332_m1) which were tested in a previous study[19].
+A pool of normal H. pylori-negative gastric tissue samples was used as a calibrator.
 All reactions were performed in triplicate and included a negative reaction control.
-To determine the amplification efficacy of the probe, a standard curve was constructed with serial dilutions of cDNA samples (pool of pure cDNA and 1:5, 1:25, 1:125, and dilutions 1:625).
-Relative quantification (RQ) was calculated using the comparative CT method (2(-∆∆Ct))[20] and using a pool of the normal mucosa samples as calibrator and reference genes for normalization.
+To determine the amplification efficacy of the probe, a standard curve was constructed with serial dilutions of cDNA samples (pool of pure cDNA and 1:5, 1:25, 1:125, and 1:625 dilutions).
+Relative quantification (RQ) was calculated using the comparative CT method (2(-∆∆Ct))[20], while using a pool of the normal mucosa samples as calibrator and reference genes for normalization.
 The data were expressed as median values.

 Statistical analysis

-We evaluated MAF and the Hardy-Weinberg equilibrium (HWE) using the OEGE software[21].
-Odds ratios (ORs) and 95% confidence interval (CI) were calculated for the polymorphisms under study using multiple logistic regression models adjusted for age, gender, and H. pylori infection.
+We evaluated MAF and the Hardy-Weinberg equilibrium (HWE) using OEGE software[21].
+Odds ratios (ORs) and 95% confidence intervals (CIs) were calculated for the polymorphisms under study using multiple logistic regression models adjusted for age, gender, and H. pylori infection.
 ORs were calculated using the SNPStat program, which considered the dominant model (major allele homozygotes vs heterozygotes + minor allele homozygotes), the recessive model (major allele homozygotes + heterozygotes vs minor allele homozygotes), and the log-additive model (major allele homozygotes vs heterozygotes vs minor allele homozygotes for the two polymorphisms).
 The haplotype frequencies of TLR9 were inferred using the Haploview program, version 4.0.
 Data regarding the relative expression of mRNA were expressed as a median to determine possible associations between the differences in relative gene expression in each group.
 The distribution of continuous data was evaluated using the D’Agostino and Pearson omnibus normality test.
-Wilcoxon Signed Rank test was used to compare the expression values between the CG and GC groups in relation to the normal mucosa.
-The Mann-Whitney test was used to analyze the influence of the factors as the variant genotypes and H. pylori infection on TLR9 mRNA expression.
+Wilcoxon Signed Rank test was used to compare the expression values between the CG and GC groups in relation to normal mucosa.
+The Mann-Whitney test was used to analyze the influence of the factors as variant genotypes and H. pylori infection on TLR9 mRNA expression.
 Statistical analyses were performed using the GraphPad Prism 5 software, version 5.01, and the SPSS program, version 11.5.
-A probability level (P) of < 0.05 was adopted as significant.
+A probability level (P) of < 0.05 was considered significant.

 RESULTS

-TLR9-1237 T/C and TLR9-1486 C/T polymorphisms and risk of chronic gastritis and gastric cancer
+TLR9-1237 T/C and TLR9-1486 C/T polymorphisms, risk of CG and GC

 The rs5743836 and rs187084 SNPs were found not to be in HWE in the GC (P < 0.0001), CG (P < 0.0001), and C (P = 0.0008) groups.
 The results of the genotype and allele frequencies for the TLR9-1237 TC and TLR9-1486 CT polymorphisms in all three groups (GC vs C, CG vs C, and GC vs CG) are shown in Table 2.